SanduniUpekha/SnakeGame/README.md

 ---

-Feel free to explore the code and enjoy playing the Snake Game in different languages! 🐍🎮
+This project has been a great way for me to improve my programming skills.
+I've taken inspiration from various websites and YouTube videos, trying out the codes they taught and honing my abilities along the way.
+It's been an exciting journey, and I'm eager to continue my learning and growth in programming.
+Feel free to explore and play with all three implementations of the Snake Game.
+Have fun and happy coding! 😄🎉